Home

 Of all the free extras that Mac OS X has, Grapher has to be one of the coolest.
 This little app, hidden away in the Applications/Utilities folder, is a powerful graphing tool for mathematical equations and data sets.

 As you might expect from Apple, it typesets symbolic math beautifully and produces smooth, anti-aliased graphs.
 But this isn't just a little tech demo to showcase some of OS X's technologies: Grapher's features blow away your crusty old TI-83, and it comes with its own set of surprises.
-For example, not only can you save formulas as PDF or EPS, but it can export animations and even doubles as a LaTeX formula editor.
+For example, not only can you save graphs as PDF or EPS, but it can export animations and even doubles as a LaTeX formula editor.

 In fact, it does so much that its main weakness is the documentation, which only covers the very basics.
 The best way to learn Grapher is to look at the handful of included examples, although it might take you a while to find out how to replicate them from scratch.